MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/networking.md

 Consider whether you need to send data to endpoints within tenants' networks, either within or outside of Azure.
 For example, will you need to invoke a webhook provided by a customer, or send real-time messages to a tenant?

-If you do need to send data to tenants' endpoints, two common approaches are:
+If you do need to send data to tenants' endpoints, common approaches are:

 - Initiate connections from your solution to tenants' endpoints through the internet.
 Consider whether the connections must originate from a [static IP address](#static-ip-addresses).
 Depending on the Azure services you use, you might need to deploy a [NAT Gateway](/azure/virtual-network/nat-gateway/nat-overview), firewall, or load balancer.
 - Deploy an [agent](#agents) to enable connectivity between your Azure-hosted services and your customers' networks, regardless of where they are located.
+- For one-way messaging, considering using a service like [Azure Event Grid](/azure/event-grid/overview), with or without [event domains](/azure/event-grid/event-domains).

 ## Approaches and patterns to consider